“What’s that?” she asked me.

 International Holocaust Memorial Day: Yesterday

-Marking 75 years since the liberation of Auschwitz-Birkenau, the largest of the Nazi concentration and extermination camps across occupied Europe, international Holocaust Memorial Day will fall on 27th January 2020.
-Twenty years ago, on 27th January 2000, this day was designated to commemorate the murder of approximately 6 million Jews in the Holocaust, alongside the millions of other people killed under Nazi persecution and in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+Marking 77 years since the liberation of Auschwitz-Birkenau, the largest of the Nazi concentration and extermination camps across occupied Europe, international Holocaust Memorial Day will fall on 27th January 2022.
+Twenty-two years ago, on 27th January 2000, this day was designated to commemorate the murder of approximately 6 million Jews in the Holocaust, alongside the millions of other people killed under Nazi persecution and in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.
 Signed into declaration by representatives from 46 governments meeting in Stockholm to discuss Holocaust education, remembrance and research, the day has been marked internationally ever since.
 According to the Holocaust Memorial Day Trust, it is a commitment “to preserv[e] the memory of those who have been murdered in the Holocaust”.

 Historically, survivors and their descendants have played a central role in commemorations marking international Holocaust Memorial Day.
 Whether groups gathering in former concentration camps to bear witness, individuals visiting local synagogues to share their testimonies, or families’ stories of survival being read out and discussed in local schools or services, survivors have been a mark of validity and connection in remembering an otherwise incomprehensible event.